Bulbs and bulblike plants, Perennials

 Tulips vary considerably.
 Some are stately and formal, others dainty and whimsical; a few look decidedly bizarre.
 Bloom comes at some time from March to May, depending on the type.

 Use larger tulips in colonies or masses, in company with low, spring-blooming plants.
 Use smaller, shorter types for close-up viewing—in rock gardens, near paths, in raised beds, or in patio insets.

 Tulips are superb container plants; unusual kinds such as Rembrandt and Parrot are especially suited to this use.

-Nearly all hybrid tulips and most species (wild) tulips need an need six weeks of temperatures below 45° F/7° C to initiate flower formation, and they aren't bothered by summer drought.
+Nearly all hybrid tulips and most species (wild) tulips need six weeks of temperatures below 45°F/7°C to initiate flower formation, and they aren’t bothered by summer drought.
 In mild climates, provide the necessary chill by refrigerating bulbs for 6 weeks (not near ripening fruit) before planting; then treat the plants as annuals.Tulipa tarda

-Each 3–5-in. stem has three to six upward-facing, starlike flowers with golden centers, white-tipped segments.
+Each 3–5-in. stem has three to six upward-facing, starlike flowers with golden centers and white-tipped segments.
 Early midseason, and among the longest-flowering tulips.
 Often sold as T. dasystemon, a different species.
 Greenish-bronze leaves are succulent looking.

 Purple raspberries are hybrids between black and red types, bearing clusters of white flowers in sprin...

 The plants described here are grown for their luscious fruit; for ornamental species, see Rubus

 Eastern U.S. natives, black raspberries (Rubus occidentalis), also called b...